nhoizey/images-responsiver/docs/images-responsiver/index.md

-# `images-responsiver`
+# Images Responsiver

-`images-responsiver` documentation is awaiting a full rewrite.
+Images Responsiver documentation is awaiting a full rewrite.

 In the mean time, most of [the documentation for `eleventy-plugin-images-responsiver`](https://nhoizey.github.io/images-responsiver/eleventy-plugin-images-responsiver), the Eleventy plugin that uses it, should be enough to understand how it works.